Travel Cheap Tips – How To Smash Your Budget & Do Even More

 There are museums wherever you go in the world so there will always be something to see.

 Often you can find tours running during the day at museums.
 These can be a great way to get some more insight into a particular theme or area.
 I really enjoy these tours as a chance to delve a little deeper.

 I am going to make special mention of these as many money saving guides mention them as a way to save money i.e. to do a walking tour for free.
 Of course that is exactly how they are marketed.

 However, the guide leading the tour will be getting a low rate of pay for leading the tour so they will be hoping for some tips.
 As such it’s unfair on them to expect to pay nothing for the tour so you should always budget something as a tip.

 They will have put a lot of work into guiding and researching all they can so they can answer your questions.

 Blog Articles To Help You Travel Cheap;

-Spread the love12 Tips for Great Self Catering Holidays A self catering holiday offers independence, flexibility and of course are ideal holidays for pet owners.
-They also offer the chance to stay in …
+Spread the love12 Self Catering Holiday Tips A self catering holiday offers independence, flexibility and of course are ideal holidays for pet owners.
+They also offer the chance to stay in a village o…

-Spread the loveCheap Hotels Booking Tips and Tricks – To Help You Bag A Bargain Who doesn’t love finding a lovely hotel at a bargain price?
+Spread the loveCheap Hotels Booking Tips and Tricks Who doesn’t love finding a lovely hotel at a bargain price?
 It’s a great way to make your travel budget go further!
 Waking up after a gr…